UWIDDS Office Phone

 Seattle, WA 98195-6365

 The UWIDDS program will begin accepting applications on April 16, 2014 and close on July 5, 2014.
 All candidates should submit an application through the Centralized Application for Advanced Placement for International Dentists (CAAPID) which is run by ADEA.
-The application cycle begins in April 16, 2014.
+The application cycle begins in March 18, 2014 – OPEN NOW.
 More information regarding CAAPID can be found on the ADEA website – CAAPID Website.

 Applications are reviewed on a first-come, first-served basis.
 It is strongly suggested that applicants complete the CAAPID application as early as possible to remain competitive.
 Qualified candidates will be issued a secondary application directly from the UWIDDS program.
 Bench testing and Interview sessions will be conducted between July 2014 and September 2014.
 Applicants selected for interview will be notified as early as possible to accommodate ease in travel scheduling.